juliaapolonio/automatizacao-ortese-3d/README.md

 The software has 3 main steps:

-* image processing to obtain hand dimensions;
+* Image processing to obtain hand dimensions;
 * 3D model modifying based on the dimensions in a CAD software;
 * G-code file creation based on the object and user's printer parameters.

+Input: Image (any supported by [OpenCV](https://docs.opencv.org/master/d4/da8/group__imgcodecs.html#ga288b8b3da0892bd651fce07b3bbd3a56))

+Output: GCODE file

-### This software was part of Julia Apolino's undergraduate project for Biomedical Engineer, UFRN.
+### This software is part of my undergraduate project for Biomedical Engineer, UFRN.